Colostrum harvesting - Expressing your milk in the antenatal period

 How to express your breast milk

-2. Using your thumb and index finger gently squeeze this area.
+- Using your thumb and index (first) finger, gently squeeze this area.
 It should not hurt.

-3. Release the pressure then repeat again and again building up a rhythm.
+- Release the pressure then repeat again and again, building up a rhythm.
 Avoid sliding your fingers over the skin.

-5. If the milk does not flow, try moving your fingers slightly toward the nipple or slightly further away to find the spot that works best for you.
+- If the milk does not flow, try moving your fingers slightly toward the nipple or slightly further back, so as to find the spot that works best for you.

-6. When the flow slows down move your fingers around the breast (like moving around the numbers on a clock face) so that you have expressed the milk from all the way around your breast.
+- When the flow slows down, move your fingers around the breast (like moving around the numbers on a clock face), so that you have expressed the milk from all the way around your breast.

 How often can I express?